 Sacramento, get ready to ride.
 A new cycling workout facility is launching at the 700 block of K Street in downtown Sacramento across from Golden 1 Center.

-All City Riders will offer an immersive workout experience featuring 30 stationary bikes set up in front of a 20-foot-wide by 8-foot-tall video wall that will play first-person footage of rides through the streets and trails of Sacramento, as well as through cities like San Francisco, New York, Los Angeles and Paris, and all the stages of the Tour de France with themed music fueling each energetic class.
+All City Riders will offer an immersive workout experience featuring 32 stationary bikes set up in front of a 20-foot-wide by 8-foot-tall video wall that will play first-person footage of rides through the streets and trails of Sacramento, as well as through cities like San Francisco, New York, Los Angeles, Berlin and Paris; scenic routes through the Cascade Mountains; and all the stages of the Tour de France with themed music fueling each energetic class.

 “Imagine lights are flashing, music is loud; it’s going to give the rider an experience that is very similar to being outside riding in a particular environment,” says owner Bryan Washington, who also founded The Academy Training and Performance Center in downtown Sacramento.

 The 2,200-square-foot modern, industrial space is located on the upper floor of a building that previously housed the clothing store Joe Sun & Company, and will boast an urban aesthetic, with touches like a New York-style subway sign at the entrance, LED-lit artworks by Sacramento-based artists Brandon Ortiz and Isela Perez that represent the city’s downtown grid and light rail system, and walls of exposed concrete and white, yellow and red subway tiles.